 Our staff looks forward to helping you with your questions and research.

 For an introduction to searching and locating Slavic and East European resources, please consult the PJRC’s research guide.

-About Petro Jacyk
+About our benefactor, Petro Jacyk

 Canadian businessman and philanthropist, born 7 July 1921 in Verkhnie Syn'ovydne, Ukraine, died 1 November 2001 in Toronto, Canada.
 Jacyk left Ukraine in 1945 and came to Canada in 1949.
 He began his business career in Toronto.
 In 1950 he became an investment partner in the city's first Ukrainian bookstore, Arka.
 In 1956 he became a business partner of Accurate Builders Ltd. and in 1959 bought out the company.
 Soon he became a prominent businessman in land development in Toronto.